 Other Community Colleges

 While Cincinnati State Technical and Community College is the first campus to officially offer a smart grid major, many community colleges are quickly following suit.
-In fact, community colleges are lining up to secure a portion of the $40 million of federal funds specifically earmarked for developing training curricula and programs for the smart grid.
+In fact, community colleges are lining up to secure a portion of the $40 million of federal funds earmarked explicitly for developing training curricula and programs for the smart grid.

 Community colleges that have indicated their desire to create a specialized smart grid curriculum include: